-- Reclamation opened the meeting by stating this was the third of four workshops to discuss a process to consider amendments to the Shasta Reasonable and Prudent Alternative (RPA) under the NMFS Biological Opinion (BiOp).
+- Reclamation opened the meeting by stating this was the third of four workshops to discuss a process to consider amendments to the Shasta Reasonable and Prudent Alternative (RPA) action under the NMFS Biological Opinion for the long-term operation of the Central Valley and State Water Projects (NMFS BiOp).
 This is an opportunity to reflect on the progress to-date, and Reclamation is on track with the expected timeline for this process.
-Reclamation needed the luxury of this water year to do the initial work.
-There is still a lot of modeling work to do, including modeling of the following topics: temperature management, system-wide impacts (the subject for today's meeting), CALSIM, flow release limits, and reservoir storage targets.
-Reclamation needs to complete modeling of all the processes before we have all the necessary tools to make decisions, which is expected to occur this fall. - NMFS opened the meeting by acknowledging that protecting winter-run Chinook salmon is a challenge.
+Reclamation needed to take this water year to do the initial work.
+There is still a lot of modeling work to do, including modeling of the following topics: temperature management, system-wide impacts (the subject for today's meeting), flow release limits, and reservoir storage targets.
+Reclamation needs to complete modeling of the processes to have the necessary information to make decisions, which is expected to occur this fall. - NMFS opened the meeting by acknowledging that protecting winter-run Chinook salmon is a challenge.
 This is a very modified system and NMFS is working with Reclamation to determine how to adjust the system to match both operational and species' needs.
 NMFS echoed Reclamation's statement that the agencies are on track with their expected timeline.
 The current modeling work is focused on storage targets, but the analysis does not include the temperature and habitat conditions.
-Future work will be conducted to translate the storage modeling results into temperature and flow requirements.
+Future work will be conducted to translate the storage modeling results into temperature and habitat information.